18F/identity-analytics-etl/README.md

 3. Make plan for migrating/backing-up Redshift Database
 4. Add better more verbose logging?
 5. Use dates in s3 log names to limit lookback-range on inserts, for efficiency
+6. Create s3 bucket for storing lambda function deployments, to be referenced in Terraform plans